Gigha, the scene of many happy holidays with family and friends

 Gigha ‘God’s Island’ is a small island off Kintyre.
 In 1263 King Haakon berthed more than 100 ships in Gigalum Sound on his way to the battle of Largs.
 The highest point is Creag Bhan at 100m.
 From there Jura, Islay, Northern Ireland and Kintyre are laid out before you.

 Creag Bhan at 100m is the highest point on Gigha and sits to the north on a spinal ridge that runs the length of the island.
 From the top the views out to The Paps of Jura and Islay to the west are stunning on a sunset night.
-Ireland is visible to the south and to the east is the Kintyre Peninsular running away down to Machrihanish and the infamous Mull of Galloway and its racing tides.
+Ireland is visible to the south.
+To the east is the Kintyre Peninsular running away down to Machrihanish.
+Beyond lies the Mull of Kintyre and its racing tides.

 The Isle of Gigha has a resident population of about 160 people.
 The climate is mild with higher than average sunshine hours and the soils are fertile.

 We have had many trip to Gigha.
 Some as family holidays, some as an overnight stops sailing from the Clyde to the west and a few to get out of the way of a westery blow!

 The island is a wonderful haven for a quite weekend with some great areas to walk, golf, hunt in rock pools or visit Achamore House.

 Gigha has a long history, having been inhabited continuously since prehistoric times.
 It may have had an important role during the Kingdom of Dalriada and is the ancestral home of Clan MacNeill.
 It fell under the control of the Norse and then Lords of the Isles before becoming incorporated into modern Scotland.